-It is that time of the year: The days you wrestle with old receipts, canceled checks, W-2 forms, 1099s, and monthly statements from your banks, mortgage brokers, and credit card companies, documenting every possible payment to lower your federal income taxes.
+During tax season, do you spend hours or even days wrestling with old receipts, canceled checks, W-2 forms, 1099s, and statements from your banks, credit card companies, and mortgage company, trying to document every possible deduction and lower your federal income tax bill?

-After you’ve collected, sorted, and totaled your income and expense information, you or your tax advisor can begin to complete the tax forms to be submitted to the IRS.
-The information on the completed forms determines whether you will need to send a check for additional taxes, do nothing more, or get a refund of the taxes you’ve paid through withholding or quarterly payments during the past calendar year.
+After you’ve collected, sorted, and totaled your income and expense information, you or your tax advisor can begin to complete the tax forms you must submit to the IRS.
+The information on those completed forms determines whether you will need to send a check for additional taxes due, get a refund of the taxes you’ve paid throughout the year, or break even.

 - Special schooling, training, or therapy, including exercise programs recommended by qualified medical personnel